Claim your share of £10million studentship fund in 2014

 The Materials Research Institute is a new initiative to bring together researchers in the Schools of Materials Science, Physics, Chemistry and Dentistry in order to better enable collaborative research in the materials area.
 PhD students supported by an MRI scholarship will be based in two schools, and will interact with the wider materials research community within the college.
 It is anticipated that PhD students will be able to draw on the facilities and expertise that exists widely within the institute.

-Projects will be awarded for some of the following projects:
+Studentships will be awarded for some of the following projects:

-- Pt-free electro-catalysts for fuel cells
+- Pt-free electro-catalysts for the oxygen reduction in fuel cells

 - Self-assembly for Molecular Electronics: solution processable single-molecule devices